renzocastillo/vuejs-developer-applicant-challenge/README.md

 npm install
 ```

+* Note: Node 18 is recommended, at least  Node 14 or above.

 ### Compile and Hot-Reload for Development

 ```sh
 npm run dev
 ```

-*Note: Please keep in mind that if you test  the app with npm run dev, not all the variables that come from Wordpress will be available.
+* Note: Please keep in mind that if you test  the app with npm run dev, not all the variables that come from Wordpress will be available.

 ### Type-Check, Compile and Minify for Production